orangejuice/blog/data/activity/movie-珍珠港-2001/record.en.md

     Josh Hartnett
 ---

-The war scenes are very grand and spectacular, I'm surprised this is a movie released in 2001.
-The emotional setup at the beginning was very boring in comparison, focusing on the narrative style of individual heroes which is very characteristic of Western culture.
-There aren't any issues with the entire movie, very touching.
+The war scenes are incredibly grand and spectacular; it's surprising that this movie premiered in 2001.
+The emotional setup at the beginning was quite boring in comparison, focusing on a narrative style centered on the heroic individual, which is very characteristic of Western culture.
+Overall, the film is flawless and very moving.